 A BGP router is also called a BGP speaker.
-It’s a router that runs BGP.
-However, a BGP peer is more than just a BGP router; it has established BGP neighborship with some other BGP routers.
+It’s a router that runs the Border Gateway Protocol.
+However, a BGP peer is more than just that; it has established BGP neighborship with some other BGP routers.

 it is recommended to establish BGP peering over loopback interfaces, because loopback interfaces never go down in a network.

-- Notification: informs the BGP protocol that something “bad” happened.
+- Notification: informs the Border Gateway Protocol that something “bad” happened.

-When the UPDATE messags are exchanged, BGP does not need to exchange the KEEPALIVE messages.
+When the UPDATE messages are exchanged, BGP does not need to exchange the KEEPALIVE messages.

 When a company is multihomed, there could be one of these BGP connection scenarios:

-- ISPs send default routes to the company BGP routers.
+- ISPs send default routes to the company’s BGP routers.
 This is obviously the simplest scenario,

 - ISPs send default routes and a portion of their BGP table.

-When you have a connection to a single ISP, there is no need for BGP.
+When you have a connection to a single ISP, there is no need for the EGP.
 A simple default route would suffice.